Bruins–Canadiens rivalry: 2000–2010

 On June 22, 2007, during the off-season, former Canadiens coach Claude Julien was named head coach of the Bruins.
 Despite the new hiring, the Canadiens, for the first time in many years, did better than the Bruins in the 2007–08 regular season, winning all match-ups between the two teams.
-During a regular season game between the two teams, Steve Begin, who would become a Bruin himself in the 2009–10 season, cross-checked centre Marc Savard from behind, resulting in a broken bone in Savard's back.
-The Canadiens met the Bruins in the first round of the 2008 playoffs after Montreal finished with the best regular season record in the Eastern Conference with 104 points, while Boston finished eighth with 94 points, which Montreal won in seven games on a shutout by goaltender Carey Price in Game 7.
+During a regular season game between the two teams, Steve Bégin, who would become a Bruin himself in the 2009–10 season, cross-checked centre Marc Savard from behind, resulting in a broken bone in Savard's back.
+The Canadiens met the Bruins in the first round of the 2008 playoffs after Montreal finished with the best regular season record in the Eastern Conference with 104 points, while Boston finished eighth with 94 points, which Montreal won in seven games on a shutout by goaltender Carey Price in game seven.